mavlink/mavlink-devguide/en/services/ftp.md

 This message type definition is minimal, with fields for specifying the target network, system and component, and for an "arbitrary" variable-length payload.

 The different commands and other information required to implement the protocol are encoded *within* in the `FILE_TRANSFER_PROTOCOL` payload.
 This topic explains the encoding, packing format, commands and errors, and the order in which the commands are sent to implement the core FTP functionality.

+## Protocol Discovery

+FTP (v1) is supported if the [AUTOPILOT_VERSION.capability](../messages/common.md#AUTOPILOT_VERSION) field has the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag set.

+This flag should only be set by a MAVLink component that supports the specific version of the protocol defined in this document.

-> **Note** The encoding and content of the payload field are not mandated by the specification - and can be extension specific.
+> **Note** The encoding and content of the `FILE_TRANSFER_PROTOCOL` payload field are not mandated by the specification, and other encoding schemes might be used, for example, in private networks.
-  This topic covers the encoding that has been used by *QGroundControl* and PX4.

-A MAVLink system that supports this protocol should also set the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag in the [AUTOPILOT_VERSION.capability](../messages/common.md#AUTOPILOT_VERSION) field.
+  If you have implemented a private encoding or different version you **must not** set the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag.

 ## Payload Format {#payload}